xwmx/nb/README.md

 The full content of the bookmarked page, converted to Markdown.

-The Content section is intended to make the page content available to full-text search.
-The source HTML is converted to Markdown to reduce the amount of markup and make it more readable when reviewing search results.
+The `## Content` section makes the page content available locally for full-text search and viewing of page content.
+The source HTML is converted to inline Markdown to reduce the amount of markup, make it more readable, and make page conent easily viewable in the terminal as markdown and streamlined HTML in terminal web browsers.

 ##### `## Source`